spignelon/InnerView/README.md

 # InnerView: : Real-time Facial Emotion Recognition
 InnerView is a real-time facial emotion recognition project developed using TensorFlow, Keras, OpenCV, MobileNetV2, and transfer learning.
-It allows for recognition of facial emotions in real-time applications.
+It allows for efficient recognition of facial emotions in real-time applications.

 ## Features